utkaln/learn-rest/README.md

 *

 ## Best Practices
+* Design your API first, as after release any change to end point would impact consumers
 * Match verbs for intended purpose to make it more readable and manageable and remain consistent
 * Use query string for trivial changes, DO NOT use as data related (e.g. use for sorting, formating etc.)
 * DO NOT use verbs or actions as URIs, use nouns instead (e.g. DO NOT use /getCustomers use /customers)